heinerbehrends/heinerbehrends/README.md

 An implementation of Conwell's Game of Life for the react library.
 It features the possibility to seed many different patterns like methusalems, oscillators and space ships, controls for the speed and a start/stop button.
 Check it out on Netlify: https://game-of-life-immer.netlify.app/
 Game of Life is build using Redux for state management and the [immer library](immerjs.github.io/) for immutable data structures.
 The size of the game automatically adapts to the size of the screen.
 ### 🔠 Pizzazz - An online multiplayer micro-scrabble game
 Pizzazz is to scrabble what a blog post is to a tweet.
 Pizzazz consists of a react frontend that uses Redux and Redux-Saga for async state management and a nodejs backend.
 Web sockets are used for fast bi-directional communication between the server and the client.
 Pizzazz is not yet up to my standards for fast websites, it takes a long time to load.
-Be patient and [check it out the railway app](https://pizzazz-production.up.railway.app).
+Be patient and [check out the railway app](https://pizzazz-production.up.railway.app).

 <!--
 **heinerbehrends/heinerbehrends** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.